 The College will not put forward anyone for graduation in person who has not settled their College and University bills.

 Each Congregation generally follows the same pattern although the precise timing of events will not be available until one week before the Congregation.
-Final times will be sent by email soon as they become available along with other details.
+Final times and other details will be sent by email as soon as they become available.

-If you are unable to attend in person, you may wish to receive your degree in Absence, if so, please complete the online Graduation form.
+If you are unable to attend in person, you may wish to receive your degree in absence.
+If that's the case, please complete the online Graduation form.
 Your certificate will be posted to you approximately one week after the Congregation date.

 Please contact the Graduate Administrator if you have any queries.

-Please note that the March Congregation is a much larger event as this is when many eligible alumnae return to receive their MA degrees.
+Please note: the March Congregation is a much larger event as this is when many eligible alumnae return to receive their MA degrees.
 The day is organised differently and any non-MA graduands wishing to attend this Congregation should contact the Graduate Administrator for further information before completing their form.

 Original degree certificates are issued without charge to all those proceeding to degrees.
 If proceeding in absence, the certificate will be sent to you by post.
 Any extra copies must be ordered from the University's Student Registry office.